Princeton-CDH/pemm-scripts/DEPLOYNOTES.md

 * Create credentials based on the [gspread OAuth2 documentation](https://gspread.readthedocs.io/en/latest/oauth2.html) and save the JSON file as pemm_credentials.json

+* Make sure to enable both the Google Drive API *and* Google Sheets API in the Google developer console.

 * Give the email address in the credentials file read access to the Google sheet to be synchronized.